claritychallenge/claritychallenge.github.io/docs/cpc2/cpc2_rules.md

 ## Intellectual property

 The following terms apply to participation in this machine learning challenge (“Challenge”).
-Entrants may create original solutions, prototypes, datasets, scripts, or other content, materials, discoveries or inventions (a “Submission”).
-The Challenge is organised by the Challenge Organiser.
+The entrants'  “Submission” will consist of a set of intelligibility predictions and an accompanying technical report.
+The Challenge is organised by the “Challenge Organiser”.

 Entrants retain ownership of all intellectual and industrial property rights (including moral rights) in and to Submissions.